Airdevelopments/WebUntisAPI-Java/README.md

     }
 </code>

 This is the basic structure of a method.
-You need a requestID by calling <code>Utils.getRandomId()</code>, then you can access the connection by calling <code>getConnection()</code> and execute requests with <code>#executeRequest(String request)</code>.
+You need a requestID by calling <code>Utils.getRandomId()</code>, then you can access the connection by calling <code>getConnection()</code> and execute requests with <code>WebUntisHTTPConnector#executeRequest(String request)</code>.
 The result of an execution should be pre-processed by calling <code>preProcess(String result, String requestID)</code> with the used requestID.
 This method will handle common exception cases and return a JSONObject that can now be used to gather required information.
 The rest is up to you, depending on the method and your needs.

 5. Feedback